 How do I volunteer to be a coach?

-Henniker softball is always looking for volunteers to coach our girls.
+Henniker softball is always looking for volunteers to coach.

 Contact the Henniker softball director Erich Adler